oyegunmen/JanFlight/docs/README.md

 ![Image](static/janflight-banner.jpg)

-JanFlight is a guide or toolkit to build DIY Flight Controller for any STM32, ESP32 and Raspberry Pi Pico boards.

-Highly readable, intutive and single file Arduino based Flight Stabilizer code is also provided to support rapid prototyping and development.
+JanFlight is a guide and toolkit for building DIY flight controllers using STM32, ESP32, or Raspberry Pi Pico boards.
+Flight tested Arduino-based and readable code along with documentation is also provided to support rapid prototyping and development.

+This is for hobbyists, tinkerers, DIY enthusiasts and ofcourse, non-coders too.
+There's also a theoretical [guide](content/basics.md) covering the fundamentals of drones, with beautiful block diagrams for absolute beginners.
+Everything here is kept as simple and approachable as possible.
+That said, don't just blindly copy-paste I encourage you to ask why things are done a certain way to understand low level working.

+The goal is anyone should be able to build a working flight controller for under $10, using off the shelf development boards and sensor breakout boards.

 ## Problem